 An Innovation in Learning Mathematics

-The faculty will provide students with mini-lectures, support through guided practice and assistance with navigating the software.
+The faculty will provide students with mini-lectures, support through guided practice, and assistance with navigating the software.
 They will monitor student progress and guide them in the mathematics learning process.

 The Math Zone is an innovation in mathematics education, merging e-learning technology with direct teaching methods to enhance student success.

-Benefits of The Math Zone
+Benefits of the Math Zone

-1. Save time*
+Save time and money*

 Student-centered and adaptive instruction

 *You may complete more than course in a single semester.
 You may also begin a second course and complete it in the following term.